 You can also do a pure OCR by marking the desired area and pressing the left-side icon to copy the content.

-- Advanced OCR and invoice data extraction (fields + tables) with high accuracy
+- Advanced OCR and invoice data extraction (fields + tables) with high accuracy in most Latin languages

 - Variety of document formats available: TIFF, PDF, JPEG, JPG, BMP and DOCX

 - A limited set of native integrations (it will change soon)